 - A second course from 2. above, or an additional course that is directly relevant to innovation and entrepreneurship.
 At this time these include:

 - ART 320: Intermediate Printmaking or Art 520: Advanced Printmaking

 - ECON 430: Economic Growth & Poverty Traps

 - PHYS 340: Optics

 - RLST 245: Apple, Google, Facebook

-- Practicum: A 3-unit course or internship such as Start-Up Theatre, Rabbit Gallery, or KidsGive; Internship in Studio Art (ART 395, 595, or 695), or others, including the option of a 400-level IS to continue a project started in a course.
-Alternatively, participation in the ACM Chicago Program with a focus on entrepreneurship.
+- Practicum: A 3-unit course or internship such as Rabbit Gallery, KidsGive, Start-up Theatre, Internship in Studio Art (ART 395, 595, or 695), or others, including the option of a 400-level IS to continue a project started in a course.